contact us and tell us about your case

 - our review of that information will not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you; and

 - no attorney client relationship is created.

-If you understand and accept the foregoing statement and wish to proceed, please click the “ACCEPT” button below.
+By clicking the “SUBMIT” button you understand and accept the foregoing statements and wish to proceed.

 Construction Defects Law

 Our law firm represents property owners, both residential homeowners and commercial business owners, who have discovered substantial deficiencies in work performed by a General Contractor they hired.
 There are several common issues that typically arise in litigation involving construction defects.
 The following is a brief summary of certain legal issues that a property owner may face when he or she discovers defects in construction.

 Statute of Limitations: In most construction defect cases, the defects are not obvious or readily apparent at the time the construction is completed.
 It may be months or even years before the property owner becomes aware of the defect(s).
 Regardless, the property owner may be forever barred from seeking redress against the General Contractor unless he or she files a cause of action against the General Contractor within six years from the later of the specific last act or omission of the defendant giving rise to the cause of action or substantial completion of the improvement.